kgateway-dev/kgateway/docs/content/operations/upgrading/canary.md

 You can upgrade Gloo Edge Federation in a canary model in version 1.13 or later.
 In [Gloo Edge Federation]({{< versioned_link_path fromRoot="/guides/gloo_federation/" >}}), you have a management cluster that runs Gloo Edge Federation (and optionally, other Enterprise components).
 Then you register remote clusters with Gloo Edge Enterprise.

-In the canary upgrade model, you start with an older version of Gloo Edge Federation in your management cluster, managing one or more remote Gloo Edge instances.
+In the canary upgrade model, you start with an older version of Gloo Edge Federation in your management cluster that manages one or more remote Gloo Edge instances.
 To test a newer target version, you install the target version of Gloo Edge Federation in a new namespace on the management cluster.
 Then, you install one or more Gloo Edge instances at the target version in remote test clusters, register the new clusters, and check your setup.
-Finally, you deregister the remote clusters from the older version of Gloo Edge Federation, register the remote clusters and uninstall the older Gloo Edge Federation version.
+Finally, you deregister the remote clusters from the older version of Gloo Edge Federation and uninstall the older Gloo Edge Federation version from the management cluster.

 1. Update and pull the Gloo Edge Helm chart for the target version.
    ```shell